It’s really easy to create a landing page.

 And guess what?

-This second version increased the response rate by 307%.
+This second version increased the landing page conversion rate by 307%.

 4. Your headlines lay waste because nobody notices them – The size of your headline text should be big enough to grab the attention of your visitors.